RFP Project Management: Request For Proposal Full Guide With Example

 2. Construction RFP

-A construction RFP would detail the scope of work for a building project, including architectural design, engineering services, construction materials, labor requirements, and project timelines.
+A construction RFP would detail the scope of work for a building project, including architectural design, engineering services, construction materials, labour requirements, and project timelines.
 It might also include specifications for sustainability, safety standards, and compliance with building codes and regulations.

 3. Consulting Services RFP